 Your Private Investigator beginner’s license in Newfoundland is just a regular Private Investigator license.
 It will allow you to work for a PI agency, but you will not be able to work for yourself (your own PI company).
-This PI license means you must work under the supervision of a fully licensed Newfoundland PI agency.
+This Private Eye license means you must work under the supervision of a fully licensed Newfoundland PI agency.
 However, the term “under supervision” will be in namesake only.
 You will not be supervised or guided by an experienced Private Investigator.
 In fact, PI agencies are not economically structured to have mentor/ student surveillance teams.
 Furthermore, a background in policing/ military and criminal justice will give you some transferable knowledge but it will not set you up to become a successful Private Investigator.
 New Private Investigators still need to know how to be successful working operations.
 This is why practical Private Investigator education and training specifically for Private Investigators is necessary.

 Call CAD for a list of approved PI licensing courses: (709) 729-2660